microsoft/terminal/doc/specs/#1142 - Keybinding Arguments.md

   For example, by default, <kbd>Alt+&lt;N&gt;</kbd> to focuses the Nth tab.
 Currently, those are 8 separate entries in the keybindings.
-Should we enable some way for them be combined into a single binding entry, where the binding automatically recieves the number pressed as an arg?
+Should we enable some way for them be combined into a single binding entry, where the binding automatically receives the number pressed as an arg?
 I couldn't find any prior art of this, so it doesn't seem worth it to try and invent currently.
 This might be something that we want to loop back on, but for the time being, it remains out of scope of this PR.